sublee/subl.ee/resume.md

     inference performance and productivity of [HyperCLOVA][], an LLM specializing in Korean culture.

-    Developed the second version of [NSML][], an ML research platform in [CLOVA][], to extend its capability for large-scale AI models on HPC infrastructures.
+    Developed the second version of [NSML][], a large-scale ML research platform in [CLOVA][].
+Designed its multitenant architecture based on economics to share GPU clusters for HPC among diverse organizations with complex desires while utilizing GPU resources efficiently.

 [naver]: https://navercorp.com/en
 [hyperclova]: https://clova.ai/hyperclova